Ammar-Ishfaq/ComposeUI-Template/README.md

 ## Acknowledgments 🙌

-Special thanks to [hadi](https://github.com/hadiyarajesh) for contributing to the app navigation pattern.
+Special thanks to [hadi](https://github.com/hadiyarajesh) for the code inspiration in the app navigation pattern; I've utilized and acknowledged some of the code from his repository.